Welsh coal strike of 1898

 Western Mail Cartoon by JM Staniforth attacking the lack of communication between miners and their leaders at the start of the strike.

-The Welsh coal strike of 1898 was an industrial dispute involving the colliers of South Wales and Monmouthshire.
+A coal strike involving the colliers of South Wales and Monmouthshire took place in 1898.
 The strike began as an attempt by the colliers to remove the sliding scale, which determined their wage based on the price of coal.
 The strike quickly turned into a disastrous lockout which would last for six months and result in a failure for the colliers as the sliding scale stayed in place.
 The strike is seen as an important landmark in Welsh history as it saw the true adoption of trade unionism in the southern coalfield which had been slow to take hold before then.
 The South Wales Miners' Federation was the largest trade union to have originated from this dispute.

 Reasons for the action

 Towards the end of 1897 relations between south Wales colliers, led by Liberal MP William 'Mabon' Abraham and the coalowners had become strained.
 Apart from the obvious wealth of the coalowners, the miners were also unhappy about a system used to determine wages called the sliding scale.
 The sliding scale was a system whereby the collier's salary was based not only on how much coal they could mine but on the price the coal fetched at market.
 The miners argued that the scale could be abused by traders and did not prevent cut-throat competition; also there was no minimum to the scale.
 This led to many miners facing financial difficulties and in September 1897 the miners gave six months' notice to terminate the scale.
 The coalowners retaliated with what they described as, precautionary measures, to terminate contracts which would come into effect at the same time as the colliers' ultimatum.